When it comes to “injury prevention,” I find myself having the same conversation over and over again with team coaches.

 It’s stress management.

-Holy fuck.
+Holy crap.
 I need to stop.
 We’ll be here for HOURS, yo.

 So if you’re with a qualified strength and conditioning coach, “injury prevention” is just part of the program.